Thai-npd/TiOT-code/README.md

-# Time-Integrated Optimal Transport — Experimental Code
+# Time-integrated Optimal Transport — Experimental Code

 This repository provides the experimental code and data used in the paper “Time-integrated Optimal Transport: A Robust Minimax Framework.”
 It includes all scripts necessary to reproduce the results and figures presented in the experimental section.